dusktreader/py-buzz/docs/source/features.md

 ```

 This is mostly just a bit of syntactic sugar, but it can make your code a bit more
-palletable.
+palatable.
 This is especially true in functions that need to check a lot of conditions
 before prior to executing their core logic.

 You may also specify the exception type that should be raised by passing it to the